← Back to research

 TierPriceIncludes

 True cost: Yegge mentions needing multiple Claude Code accounts and expecting to need a third within a week of launch.
-Heavy users should budget $100-300+/month.
+Heavy users should budget $100-300+/month in agent subscriptions or token spend.

 Competitive Positioning